langenberg/langenberg.github.io/README.md

 # personal github page

-Got to this [page](https://langenberg.github.io) to view rendered page.
+Go to this [page](https://langenberg.github.io) to view rendered page.